mircealungu/mircea/notes/thoughtstream.md

 **

-Following up on yesterday's idea on following one's conscience, I realized today as I was biking to the university that Alexis Zorba and Atticus Finch are both following their own conscience as far as I can tell.
+Following up on one of yesterday's ideas: Alexis Zorba and Atticus Finch are both following their own conscience, as far as I can tell.
 With very different results.